PyBioProx/PyBioProx/paper/main.md

-The Colocalization Benchmark Source (CBS) is an online database of 2D computer-simulated images with pre-defined (ground truth) values of co-localization ranging from 0-90 To validate the capacity of this approach to detect changes in colocalization, we utilized Image Set 1 from the CBS.
+The Colocalization Benchmark Source (CBS) is an online database of 2D computer-simulated images with pre-defined (ground truth) values of pixel-based co-localization ranging from 0-90 To validate the capacity of this approach to detect changes in even pixel-level colocalization, we utilized Image Set 1 from the CBS.
 Images were processed using PyDist as described in the methods section.
 Example CBS images with ground-truth colocalization values of 10%, 50% and 90% are shown (_Fig 2A_).
 The PD<sub>mean</sub> for each fluorescent